-2:1 (or international equivalent) and/or a Master's at merit level of above in a relevant subject.
+This course requires a 2:1 or international equivalent and/or a masters at merit level or above in a relevant subject.

 Months of entry